Sm1321/CUSTOMER_SUPPORT_SYSTEM_PROJECT/README.md

 ### These Projects i have learned form the Krish naik Academy
-- Under the Guidance of Sunny Savita Sir,
+- Under the Guidance of Sunny Savita Sir.
 -------------------------------------------------------------------------------------------------------------------------------------------------------
 #### To create a Enironment
 ```